FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 Note as FOSRestBundle is not yet declared stable, this document will be updated to list important BC breaks.

+### Upgrading from 0.13.1

+* The response for non-valid Forms has changed.
+See https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Resources/doc/2-the-view-layer.md#forms-and-views

 ### upgrading from 0.12.0

 * Route parameters cannot be set via setData anymore, please use a dedicated function `setRouteParameters` from now on